MagmaMCNet/MinifyBuilder/README.md

 3. There are post-install optimizations of Windows possible.
 Stay tuned for more.

 ## Known issues:
-1. Windows 11 autounattend.xml file is not compatible with Windows 10.
-So I created a separate autounattend.xml file for Windows 10.
-2. Although Edge is removed, the icon and a ghost of its taskbar pin are still available.
+1. Although Edge is removed, the icon and a ghost of its taskbar pin are still available.
 Also, there are some remnants in the Settings.
 But the app in itself is deleted.
-3. Windows Update sometimes manages to reinstall a lot of things - MS Edge, WebExperience etc. They can be manually removed.
+2. Windows Update sometimes manages to reinstall a lot of things - MS Edge, WebExperience etc. They can be manually removed.
 Let me know if there is a way to permanently block their installation.
-4. Windows 10 x86 (32 bit) is not compatible with autounattend.xml - I'm working to get the working one.
+3. Windows 10 x86 (32 bit) is not compatible with autounattend.xml - I'm working to get the working one.
 Meanwhile - just remove autounattend.xml from script dir if you are on x86 Windows 10.

 ## Improvements compared to tiny11
 Removed hard dependencies on Windows build number.